Brand Names: Adriamycin, Adriamycin PFS, Adriamycin RDF, Rubex

 What is doxorubicin?

-Doxorubicin is used to treat different types of cancers that affect the breast, bladder, ovary, thyroid, stomach, lungs, bones, nerve tissues, muscles, joints, and soft tissues.
-Doxorubicin is also used to treat Hodgkin's disease and certain types of leukemia.
+Doxorubicin is used to treat different types of cancers that affect the breast, bladder, kidneys, ovaries, thyroid, stomach, lungs, bones, nerve tissues, joints, and soft tissues.
+Doxorubicin is also used to treat Hodgkin lymphoma, non-Hodgkin lymphoma, and certain types of leukemia.

 Doxorubicin may also be used for purposes not listed in this medication guide.